 Look pretty good!!!
 But not yet.
 I still want more.
 My final editing goes back to Lightroom.

 Just burn & dodge in Lightroom.
-I used the radial filter for this and mostly on buildings and gradual filter to decrease the sky and ground exposure.
+I used the radial filter for this and mostly on buildings and a gradual filter to decrease the sky and ground exposure.
 And then brighten some part of the sky and ground with the radial tool.
 Here where I put it:

 I think I broke my laptop.
 I hope not.
 Well anyway, that’s how I create Jakarta Panorama in black and white fine art.